-Join Dave Schultze for an in-depth discussion in this video Mastering the keys to a great product rendering, part of Product Design Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Mastering the keys to a great product rendering, part of Rhino and V-Ray: Product Design Rendering.

 In this video, I'll illustrate all the things I try to include for a compelling rendering.
 Of course, your design may require variations in these ingredients, but I recommend you stick with this list for as long as you're learning.
 First up is the design.
 Of course it should have strong forms and be fully detailed.
 Let's take a quick tour around this guy here.
 So, you'll notice I got lots of details.
 There are some of these that are texture maps and others are colors.
 We've got venting, we've got some cords here.